Dave's Travel Pages

 Mycenae is located in the north-east Peloponnese region of Greece, and is less than a two hour drive from Athens.
 If you do decide to drive from Athens to Mycenae, you'll pass over the impressive Corinth Canal along the way.

-Many people visit Mycenae as part of a day trip from Athens, and there is a constant flow of tour buses coming and going from the site.
+Many people visit Mycenae as part of a day trip from Athens, and there is a constant flow of bus tours coming and going from the site.
 Quite often, a day trip from Athens may combine Mycenae and Epidaurus as well as Nafplio.

 It is also possible to visit Mycenae from the pretty coastal town of Nafplio in the Peloponnese if that's where you're staying.
 It would only take a half hour or so to drive from Nafplio to Mycenae.